Tanvinegi57/Angular-CRUD-/README.md

 Json server is used to handle Database part.
-For json-server you can install the json-server package using command - "npm i json-server" and the use the following command - " npx json-server --watch db.json" to run the json-server in your system.
+For json-server you can install the json-server package using command - "npm i json-server" and then use the following command - " npx json-server --watch db.json" to run the json-server in your system.